Features of the CleanTalk Security Plugin

 Security Traffic Control

-• Spent time on your website;
+• Time spent on your website.

-• A number of visited pages.
+• Total number of pages visited.

 Malware Scanner